micanogueira/micanogueira.github.io/content/highlights/professional.md

     {{< svg flag >}}&nbsp;[Started working] at the age of 15, where I became a [contributing editor] to AVRO dx – an online [English-Portuguese-English Dictionary] –, having its database 100% formatted.

-    {{< fa solid university >}}&nbsp;[Worked at a Federal Bank] for 2 years as an intern and became one of the references for training and onboarding, leading new employees during their first weeks of working directly with customers.
+    {{< fa solid building-columns >}}&nbsp;[Worked at a Federal Bank] for 2 years as an intern and became one of the references for training and onboarding, leading new employees during their first weeks of working directly with customers.

     {{< fa solid user-plus >}}&nbsp;[Invited to work again] at the company where I got my first job, but with a different approach: testing the dictionary platform as an end-user, reporting issues and requesting features.